All Docstrings

 LyoPronto.err_expTMethod

-Evaluate the error between model solution sol to experimental data in pdfit.
+Evaluate the error between model solution sol and experimental data in pdfit.

 • errs is a vector of length num_errs(pdfit), which this function fills with the errors.